 Avoid trans fats that are made by hydrogenation of oils, e.g. margarine.
 Read the labels of foods.
 The "latest" information on fats is that saturated fats do not cause heart disease, e.g. butter, lard, coconut oil.
 Healthy saturated fats like coconut and palm oil can be transformed into dangerous transfats, and these are used in processed foods like ramien noodles.

 To reduce high cholesterol, consider Cholestoff Complete (plant sterols and stanols) or red yeast rice.
-Red yeast rice may cause stomach and muscle issues; it is the basis of lovastatin that is a pharmaceutical derivative of red yeast rice.
+Red yeast rice may cause stomach and muscle issues; it is the basis of lovastatin a pharmaceutical statin that is derived from red yeast rice.
 Plant sterols and stanols help lower the fats in the blood (lipids) to reduce cholesterol and tri-glycerides.
 Statins raise blood sugar and cause liver damage.
 If you take statins and you have muscle aches or yellowing of the eyes, it is a sign of liver issues.
 See a doctor.

 Reduce your meat consumption, especially fatty cuts of beef and pork.
 Chicken breasts have much less fat than chicken thighs and legs.
 Avoid chicken wings, especially the "non-drummy" portion.